MIC-DKFZ/image_classification/README.md

     * Parameter: bool
     * Authors recommend training 6 times longer with shakedrop than you would normally do
 * [Squeeze and Excitation](https://arxiv.org/pdf/1709.01507.pdf) | ```--se```
+    * Adds a Squeeze & Excitation Layer to the end of the encoding part of the network
+    * Squeeze: Aggregates feature maps across their spatial dimensions to an embedding allowing all layers to use the global receptive field of the network
-    * Enables the network to adapt the weighting of CNN feature maps
+    * Excitation: Takes the embedding as input and produces per-channel modulation weights, so that it enables the network to adapt the weighting of CNN feature maps
     * Parameter: bool
 * [Final Layer Dropout](https://jmlr.org/papers/volume15/srivastava14a/srivastava14a.pdf) | ```--final_layer_dropout 0.5```
     * Applies Dropout right before the network's final output